david-haerer/antiphis/README.md

 ## Outlook

 I want to add more features to prevent phishing.
-If you know common phishing patterns that can be detected automatically, feel free to open an issue 😊.
+If you know common phishing patterns that can be detected automatically, feel free to open an issue!

+## Privacy Policy

+* This extension does **not** collect any information.
+* This extension does **not** install any cookies.